BlueSpaceCatno2/FakeTerminalMk2/README.md

 Keep the caps.

 WAC has a special unguessable password
-BSCC has a publicly visible password and the guest account has no password and both employee accounts have no password
+BSCC has a internally visible password and the guest account has no password and both employee accounts have no password